Hydrotoast/mrepl.vim/DESIGN.md

 unaware of them.
 As a special case, a REPL may not have any source buffers associated with it.

+A REPL is in one of many modes, the _REPL mode_.
+The mode determines the _REPL protocol_ for reading source code from the source buffer.

+A REPL protocol consists of a header and footer data for reading source code, which are necessary before evaluation.

 ### System operations

 Given the sytem model, the following system operations are available.

 *Bind REPL.* Given a source buffer and an existing REPL, bind the source buffer to the REPL, so that the source buffer can copy source code to it.

+*Switch REPL mode.* Given a source buffer with a bound REPL, switch the REPL mode, so that we can change the REPL protocol.

 *Evaluate line.* Given a source buffer, evaluate a line in its bound REPL if it exists.
 Otherwise, display a warning.